msv-lab/llm-play/README.md

 A global partitioning w.r.t. the relation `__ID__` is performed on-the-fly during LLM sampling.

-## Predicates [WIP]
+## Predicates

-Predicates are special one-the-fly boolean response evaluators.
+Predicates are special on-the-fly boolean evaluators.
 For example, this command acts as a predicate over `$CITY`:

     llm-play "Is $CITY the capital of China?" --predicate

+It first extracts the answer to this question with

+    llm-play "Is $CITY the capital of China?
+Respond Yes or No." --answer

-It is equivalent to extracting the answer and checking if it is equivalent to `Yes` in a case-insensitive manner, and terminating with the zero exit code iff it is so:
+If the answer is equivalent to `Yes` w.r.t. `__TRIMMED_CASE_INSENSITIVE__`, then it exits with the zero status code.
+If the answer is equivalent to `No`, it exits with the code `1`.
+If the answer is neither `Yes` or `No`, it exits with the code `2`.

-    if [ "$(llm-play "Is $CITY the capital of China?
-Respond Yes or No." --answer | tr '[:upper:]' '[:lower:]' | xargs)" = "yes" ]; then exit 0
-    else
-        exit 1
-    fi

-The output of a `--predicate` cannot be exported with `--output`.
+The output of a command with `--predicate` cannot be exported with `--output`.
 Predicates can only be applied to commands with a single model/prompt/response.

 ## Data Formats